ishitadutta1306/Amazon-Clone/README.md

 + Basic Styling: Applies basic styles to mimic the appearance of the Amazon website.

 ## 🚀Usage
-To view the project, visit https://ishitadutta1306.github.io/Amazon-Clone/ or simply open the index.html file in a web browser.
+To view the project, visit [Amazon](https://ishitadutta1306.github.io/Amazon-Clone/) or simply open the index.html file in a web browser.

 ## 🙏Credits
-This project was created by Ishita Dutta.
+This project was created by [Ishita Dutta](https://github.com/ishitadutta1306).
 Feel free to contribute by submitting pull requests or reporting issues.